 Each fall, the Middle School invites parents to spend an evening at the school.
 The MS faculty will present an overview of their instructional programs including classroom rules and procedures.
 Parents are encouraged to participate in the evening's activities in order to best familiarize themselves with their child's daily routine.
-Middle School Back to School Night will be on Thursday, September 29th at 6:30pm.
+Middle School Back to School Night will be on Wednesday, September 18th at 6:45pm.
+Before BTS Night, we will also be hosting "Parent Information Nights" for our two overnight Field Trips for 7th and 8th grade parents.
+These presentations will begin at 6:00pm (prior to BTS Night).